7 Day Weekend (song)

 "7 Day Weekend" is a song by Jamaican singer and actress Grace Jones.

 Background and recording

-"7 Day Weekend" was recorded by Jones in 1992 for the soundtrack album for the 1992 film Boomerang, in which Jones played the character Helen Strangé.
+"7 Day Weekend" was recorded by Jones in 1992 for the soundtrack album to the 1992 film Boomerang, in which Jones played the character Helen Strangé.
 The song was written by Dallas Austin, Jones and Satch Hoyt, and produced by Austin with Randy Ran, with executive production by L.A.
 Reid and Babyface.
 The single featured remixes by Austin and Ben Liebrand, among others.